offbynull/learn/Math/input/input.md

 358
 ```

+.

 ```{note}
 Trouble seeing this final partition?
 Open the above image up standalone and zoom in.
 It's an SVG.
 ```

-.
-This is exactly the same as chopping up a whole into 1000 parts and picking 358 of those parts...
+This is exactly the same as chopping up a whole into 1000 equal parts and picking 358 of those parts...

 ```{define-block}
 pvspart